That Old Cape Magic

-That Old Cape Magic is Pulitzer Prize-winning American author Richard Russo's seventh novel.
-First published in 2009, the novel is much lighter in content than his previous work, the somber 2007 work Bridge of Sighs, which followed some upstate New York characters across several decades.
+That Old Cape Magic is a 2009 novel by American author Richard Russo.
+The audiobook was narrated by Arthur Morey.

 Plot

 The story revolves around a past-middle-age former Hollywood screenwriter, Jack Griffin, who is presently teaching creative writing at a New England college.
 He loses both parents within a year of each other, and he travels considerable distance to attend two weddings during the same time.
 As he travels, and as he interacts both with his family and his in-laws, he ponders marital and family relationships.
 He is also mulling whether to remain in New England or return to the uncertainty of Hollywood.

 Reviews

 Kyle Smith, a film critic for the New York Post, quotes a scene from the book: